larsroettig/react-performance-workshop/README.md

-# react-performance-workshop
+# React Performance Workshop

-Workshop for React and Webperformance
+This Repo contains some sample code for a workshop on React performance.